jschementi/jschementi.github.io/_posts/2014-12-30-get-infrastructure-right.md

 Think about it - if we could quickly write a fix in a clone of production, test it, and push it to production in seconds, wouldn’t we do that instead?

-It’s alot of work to fully automate deployments, so most people have a fairly **manual deployment process**.
+It’s a lot of work to fully automate deployments, so most people have a fairly **manual deployment process**.
 Which is crazy, considering we’re programmers - **all we do is automate.**